NYC DOB Violation

 - Immediately for Class C – Heat and hot water

-- Within 24 hours for Class C – Everything else
+- Within 24 hours for Class C – all other emergencies

 Note: These timeframes apply to HPD violations.
 DOB violations may have different correction deadlines.